All Episodes

 Nothing ever happened.

-It just kept drip, drip, drip, drip, drip, drip, dripping, and everybody started guessing maybe Obama's trying to just secure death by a thousand cuts.
+And everybody started guessing maybe Obama is trying to just secure death by a thousand cuts.

-Maybe Obama is this is how he's getting even.
+Maybe Obama is, this is how he's getting even.

 Remember all the stories, all the explanations for all of this.

-People, Rush, you think this is it?
+People like, Rush, you think this is it?

-What are you going to get Hillary this time?
+We're going to get Hillary this time.

 I mean, this is really bad.

-Petraeus did half of this, and he was threatened with jail and so forth.
+Petraeus did half of this and he was threatened with jail and so forth.

-You really think we're going to get Hillary the I I doubt it.
+You think we're going to get Hillary?

-I don't think so, I always answered.
+I always answered.

 This is the short version of the timeline, but you get the drift.

-Now let me share with you some headlines today.
+Now, let me share with you some headlines today.

-The drudge report off of a New York Times story.
+The Drudge Report off of a New York Times story.

-FBI Fury, Obama sabotaging Hillary investigation.
+FBI fury, Obama sabotaging Hillary investigation.

 Wait a minute.